 OSHA estimates over 32 million workers are exposed to 650,000 hazardous chemical products at more than 3 million American workplaces, and thousands of new chemical compounds and their variants enter US production facilities every year.
 Chemical products are so common that both employers and workers are often indifferent to the potential dangers of unprotected exposure.

-To help companies comply with the revised Hazard Communication Standard, OSHA is phasing in the specific requirements over several years (December 1, 2013 to June 1, 2016).
-The first phase required employers to provide training to their current workers on the new label elements and the SDS format by December 1, 2013.
+To help companies comply with the revised Hazard Communication Standard, OSHA is phasing in the specific requirements over several years (2013 to 2016).
+The first phase required employers to provide training to their current workers on the new label elements and the SDS format.
 New workers should receive training before they are assigned to work with hazardous chemicals, and additional training is required for all workers who are exposed to a new category (corrosive, irritant, etc.) of hazardous chemical introduced into the work area.

 OSHA has set minimum requirements for the training curriculum on the new label elements and the SDS format.
 Since workers are already beginning to see the new labels and SDSs on the chemicals in their workplace, it is critical that they understand the new label and SDS formats to protect themselves from chemical hazards during the transition to the new HCS standard.

 Training on label elements must include the type of information the employee would expect to see on the new labels, including:

 - Product identifier: how the hazardous chemical is identified, such as the chemical name, code number or batch number.

 - Signal word: “Danger” for more severe hazards and “Warning” for less severe hazards are the only signal words used to indicate the relative level of severity of hazard on the label.

 - Pictogram: OSHA has designated eight pictograms under this standard for application to a hazard category (see Pictogram QuickCard link below).